India: Modern economy

 In 2019, 43% of India's total workforce was employed in agriculture.

 A woman growing radish in the foreground and garlic to the right in a village in the Nilgiris, Tamil Nadu.
-55% of India's female workforce was employed in agriculture in 2019.
+In 2019, 55% of India's female workforce was employed in agriculture.

-India is the world's largest producer of milk, with the largest population of cattle.
-In 2018, nearly 80% of India's milk was sourced from small farms with herd size between one and two, the milk harvested by hand milking.
+A professional Unity game engine training programme at the Central Research and Training Laboratory, National Council of Science Museums, Kolkata, in March 2018.